ShinasKoya00/SavorySafari_YourCulinaryAdventureBeginsHere/README.md

 SavorySafari uses the following dependencies:

+- flutter: For building the app's UI.

-- `http`: For making API requests to fetch recipe data.
+- http: For making API requests to fetch recipe data.

+- webview_flutter: For displaying web content within the app.

 ## Contributing